-How To Use The iPhone Flashlight (Back Tap, Lock Screen, Brightness & More!)
+How To Use The iPhone Flashlight: Back Tap, Lock Screen, Brightness & More!
+(2023 Guide)

 Use A Back Tap To Turn On The iPhone’s Flashlight

-Finally, Apple included a new Accessibility feature in iOS 14 that allows users to double or triple-tap the back of their iPhone in order to carry about a preselected command.
+Finally, Apple included an Accessibility feature in iOS that allows users to double or triple-tap the back of their iPhone in order to carry about a preselected command.
 However, this command can be set by the user–including setting a back tap to run a shortcut…just like the flashlight shortcut we created above.

 So note that if you want to turn on your iPhone’s flashlight with a back tap, you’ll need to create the shortcut above.
 Once you’ve done that, here’s how to set it to activate with a back tap: